 Reposted by Aula Artesana

-We’ve had the fortune and pleasure of working with Leah over the past 6 months and we finally got to meet her in person when she came down to participate in and photograph our pilot Tintes y Textiles workshop in September.
+We’ve had the fortune and pleasure of working with Leah Pellegrini over the past 6 months and we finally got to meet her in person when she came down to participate in and photograph our pilot Tintes & Textiles workshop in September.
 She was especially blown away by one of the lunches included on our trip: the Pachamanca.
-Read more below!
-Thank you, Leah!
+Read more below.

 I keep thinking about the pachamanca.
 I keep thinking about the way that this ancient cooking technique, which has been practiced in Peru for centuries, produced one of the best meals of my life during our Tintes y Textiles retreat, and by way of basic natural materials: stones, fire, and dirt.
 And time.
 Basic, yes, but transformative.

 First, the stones were heated over crackling flames, and then piled into a hole dug directly into the ground.
 Placed around and between them, in layers separated by recycled paper, were the multiple varieties of potatoes that Peru is famous for, like knobby gems; fat green pods of local lima beans; large plantains with their thick, mottled skins still on; hunks of chicken; and ample herbs for flavoring.